 What is the point in having a smartphone but you do not have a good battery to power it on?

 In both scenarios, the smartphone and the fish finder are both useless to you at that point.
-Experienced anglers, know the challenge of how to protect your fish finder battery and transducer cables for better fishing outings on the water.
+Experienced anglers, know the challenge of how to protect their fish finder battery and transducer cables for better fishing outings on the water.

 That is why we have taken the time to assist you by providing you these tips.
 Here are some simple tips you should be able to use to maintain your battery and cables to keep them in top shape all the time: